boutinme/3D-Nuc-Seg/README.md

 `a170817_Boutin2018_PostStats_v02_ch1andch2.m` and `a170817_Boutin2018_PostStats_v02_ch1only.m` Matlab files are for secondary statistical analysis and load data files that are created by the primary image analysis function.

-`Well_Row_Col_List_short_test.mat` Matlab data file contains list of well coordinates and experimental condition groups for analysis.
+`Well_Row_Col_List_short_test.mat` Matlab data file contains an example list of well coordinates and experimental condition groups for analysis.

 The `fspecial3.m` Matlab file is a previously published function.
 Full credits are provided within comments of this file.